Fire Emblem: Three Houses hands-on — conveniences and calendars

-After Fire Emblem: Fates felt like a safe sequel to the excellent Fire Emblem: Awakening, Three Houses looks make some interesting changes to Nintendo’s strategy franchise.
+Fire Emblem: Fates was a safe sequel to the excellent Fire Emblem: Awakening, but Three Houses looks to make some interesting changes to Nintendo’s strategy franchise.

 Fire Emblem: Three Houses comes out for the Switch on July 26.
 I’m playing an early copy right now.
 I’ve put in just over a dozen hours, and it still feels like I’ve far from seen everything the game has to offer.
 I’m not just talking about missions, but I mean all of the new systems and features that are appearing in a Fire Emblem game for the first time.